kattaajay/CS109A_Project/Report-IntroductionandEDA.md

 As we can see from above pictures, pixels values vary and pictures are not of same size, so lets explore all the images and see how their sizes vary

-#### d. function to get list of all files and their height, width and number of channels.
+#### d.
+Function to get list of all files and their height, width and number of channels.
 ```python
 #function to get list of all files and their height, width and number of channels.